Breast Reconstruction (Flap Based)

 What to Expect During a Latissimus Dorsi Flap Reconstruction Consultation

-After your procedure, you will also need to make arrangements for someone to drive you home and help take care of you as you recover, whether it be a caregiver or a family member.
+After your breast reconstruction procedure, you will also need to make arrangements for someone to drive you home and help take care of you as you recover, whether it be a caregiver or a family member.

 Latissimus Dorsi Flap Breast Reconstruction Procedure in NJ

-Latissimus Dorsi Flap Reconstruction Recovery
+Latissimus Dorsi Flap Breast Reconstruction Recovery

-It can take about four weeks to fully recover from latissimus dorsi reconstruction surgery.
+It can take about four weeks to fully recover from latissimus dorsi breast reconstruction surgery.
 I will give you specific post-operative instructions to follow, including how to care for your dressings, stitches, staples, and surgical drains.
 I will also give you recommendations on when to start stretching exercises and when to return back to normal activities.
-Generally, I recommend avoiding heavy lifting and strenuous activities for at least four weeks after your latissimus dorsi flap breast reconstruction.
+Generally, I recommend avoiding heavy lifting and strenuous activities for at least four weeks after your flap breast reconstruction.
 You should start seeing a more natural breast shape after swelling subsides during your recovery process.

 Book Your Appointment with Dr. Spiro today!